 Bhangra and other South Asian sounds made their way into the U.S. dance club scene in the late 90s.
 Basement Bhangra in New York City’s West Village was ground zero for one weekly party that ran for twenty years.

-Go into any New York branch of HMV, Tower Records, or Sam Goody music stores and you will find a relatively sparse selection of music from South Asia, especially considering the vast array that exists.
+Go into any New York branch of a chain music store in New York and you will find a relatively sparse selection of music from South Asia, especially considering the vast array that exists.

 The store has 20-25 “Indian” compact disks.
 Most of the CD’s available are classical Hindustani music: Ravi Shankar, Ali Akbar Khan and the recently deceased Nusrat Fateh Ali Khan can all be found.
 They also stock bhangra music legend Bally Sagoo and rap artist Apache Indian.

 Tower Records stocks classical Indian music CD’s in their world music section, but more pop-oriented South Asian musicians are put in the pop music section of the store because they have found they sell better there, explains Gloria Rivera, the World Music Purchaser for the Tower location on Layafette Street.

 HMV has about two hundred South Asian CD’s in their “Indian Music” section, most of which are compilations and many of which are traditional Pakistani music.

 Devin Chandrika, a manager at the store says the stock of South Asian CD’s fluctuates widely according to market trends.
 He said most of the people buying Indian classical music are European tourists thrilled to find the CD’s for cheaper than at home.

 South Asian customers, he points out, tend not to buy traditional music at HMV — they come in searching for mainstream pop music.